tomaka/spec/src/blocks-authoring.md

 Given a block and an sr25519 public key, the next **claimable Babe secondary slot** of a block is:

-- If the sr25519 public key is not part of the Aura validators set of that block: never.
+- If the sr25519 public key is not part of the Babe validators set of that block: never.
 - TODO

 Given a block and an ed25519 public key, the next **claimable Aura slot** of a block is: